Which measure applies when – and for whom

 Hartz IV: one-off payment for recipients of social benefits in the 2022 relief package: when it will come

 What is announced: What was already clear: Because of the higher burden of the corona pandemic, Hartz IV recipients should receive a one-off payment.
 Originally there were 100 euros for it.
 After the cabinet deliberations on Wednesday (April 27), it is now clear that low earners will get more money.
 The Corona one-time payment for Hartz IV recipients are doubled to 200 euros.
-The money is intended to help cushion the increased cost of living a little.
+Here the money should help to cushion the increased cost of living a little.

 To whom the measure applies: Recipients of social benefits, such as unemployment benefit II (Hartz IV).